tymyrddin/blue/source/docs/active/design/taxonomies.md

 * A four-layer deception stack (because why stop at one taxonomy?)
 * Enough jargon to impress at cybersecurity conferences

-*Required reading—if only to nod sagely when someone mentions ‘stratified deceptive countermeasures’.*
+*Required reading, if only to nod sagely when someone mentions ‘stratified deceptive countermeasures’.*